aer0ss/aerofs/docs/engineering/how-to/test-swift-backend.md

 ### Setting up a Swift node

+    pip install python-swiftclient
+    # You may have to restart your shell because the newly installed `swift` executable will
+    # replace the swift compiler.
     git clone https://github.com/aerofs/vagrant-swift-all-in-one swift-vm && cd swift-vm vagrant up
     # List the containers on the node (should be empty)